 What does the Indexer do?

-The Verbum indexer powers the Verbum search engine by building an index of your library.
-It is essential to finding results from every resource in your library.
+The indexer powers the Verbum search engine by building an index of your library.
+Indexing is essential for finding results from every resource in your library.

 The initial index may take a significant amount of time, but subsequent updates to the index should take less time.